-- 2.1 Activities at the Site
+2.1 Activities at the Site

-- 2.1.1 The MRF will be permitted to allow up to 250,000 tonnes per year of mixed non-hazardous waste arriving at the landfill to be first treated to recover materials for recycling and to remove non-combustible material to prepare the combustible wastes for energy recovery off-site.
+- 2.1.1 The MRF will be permitted to allow up to 250,000 tonnes per year of mixed non-hazardous waste arriving at the landfill to be first treated to recover metals for recycling, then further treated to remove non-combustible material to prepare the combustible wastes for energy recovery off-site.

-- 2.1.2 Household, commercial and industrial waste which is suitable for treatment will be unloaded inside the MRF building into the waste reception bay.
-Mixed wastes may be stored in the bay for short periods, but the aim will be to treat waste on the day of receipt.
+- 2.1.2 Household commercial and industrial waste which is suitable for treatment will be unloaded inside the MRF building into the waste reception bay.
+Mixed wastes may be stored in the bay for short periods but the aim will be to treat waste on the day of receipt.
 Waste will not be stored on site for more than 72 hours.

-- 2.1.3 Waste may be treated via a shredder, long part separator, trommel, density separators, optical sorters, overband magnets and eddy current separator to separate it into several discrete outputs ready for recycling, recovery or disposal.
+- 2.1.3 Waste will be treated via an overband magnet, eddy current separator and trommel to separate it into discrete outputs ready for recycling, recovery or disposal.

 - 2.1.4 The following combustible materials may be stored or treated inside the MRF:

 - mixed municipal waste and similar materials;

 - refuse derived fuel (RDF);

 - wood for recycling;

 - plastic for recycling.

 - 2.1.5 The MRF will not accept wastes contaminated with persistent organic pollutants (POPs) at levels that would require them to managed as POPs waste.

 - 2.1.6 Outputs from waste treatment will be as follows:

 - ferrous metal;

 - non-ferrous metal;

 - "heavies" which will be generally inert material including stone, glass etc;

 - trommel fines;

 - plastics;

 - wood;

-- high CV and low CV refuse derived fuel (RDF); and
+- refuse derived fuel (RDF); and

 - residual waste.